Bangladeshi English literature: Contemporary scene (2000–2022)

+Contemporary Bangladeshi English writers write about the details of transnationalism, the Liberation War, political disharmony, massive unplanned urbanization, and identity issues.
+The contemporary Bangladeshi English writers who represent the young generations are either English-medium students living in Bangladesh or diaspora generations who are living abroad and feel the urge to express.
+These specified characteristic writers have a few things in common in that the Liberation War, political ups and downs, transnational experience, and massive urbanization serve as the background for their writings.
+The writings of Tahamina Anam, Monica Ali, etc. are rooted in the theme of the Liberation War of Bangladesh and transnational identity searching with the backdrop of multi-nationality.

 A Golden Age by Tahmima Anam is set during the Bangladesh Liberation War in 1971.
 Anam is also the author of The Good Muslim.
-Zia Haider Rahman, a British Bangladeshi novelist, published his debut novel In the Light of What We Know in 2014, which won the James Tait Black Prize for literature in 2015.
-Rahman received glowing praise and acclaim for his first book, which The New Yorker described as "astonishingly achieved".
+Zia Haider Rahman, a British Bangladeshi novelist, published his debut novel In the Light of What We Know in 2014, which won the James Tait Black Memorial Prize for literature in 2015.
 Monica Ali's Brick Lane was shortlisted for the Booker Prize in 2003.
-Published from the US in 2018, Fayeza Hasanat's debut short story collection The Bird Catcher and Other Stories addresses gender expectations, familial love, and questions of identity and belonging.
-Like A Diamond in the Sky by Shazia Omar portrays the psychedelic world of Dhaka's university students, who are caught up in the haze of drugs, punk rock and fusion.
-Rashid Askari "has demonstrated enough artistic talent to come up with fiction in English".
-His short story collection Nineteen Seventy One and Other Stories (2011) has been translated into French and Hindi.
+Published in the US in 2018, Fayeza Hasanat's debut short story collection The Bird Catcher and Other Stories addresses gender expectations, familial love, and questions of identity and belonging.
+Like A Diamond in the Sky by Shazia Omar portrays the psychedelic world of Dhaka's university students, who are caught up in the haze of drugs, punk rock, and fusion.
+Rashid Askari's short story collection Nineteen Seventy One and Other Stories (2011) has been translated into French and Hindi.
 In 2019, Mehrab Masayeed Habib wrote a novel named Slice of Paradise.
 It is an English novel based on Dhaka in the 1960s and published by Swore O Publication.
-It is now viable for contemporary Bangladeshi English writers to write about the details of transnationalism, the Liberation War, political disharmony, massive unplanned urbanization and identity issues.
+The Merman's Prayer and Other Stories by Syed Manzoorul Islam wrote stories that are a mix of reality and fantasy.

 Native Bangladeshi contributions

 Fakrul Alam

-Fakrul Alam (born 20 July 1951) is an academician, writer, and translator.
-He writes on literary and postcolonial issues and has translated works of Jibanananda Das and Rabindranath Tagore into English.
-He has also translated Sheikh Mujibur Rahman's autobiographical works Asamapta Atmajibani (The Unfinished Memoirs) and Karagarer Rojnamcha (Prison Diaries), and Mir Mossaraf Hossain's epic novel Bishad- Sindhu (Ocean of Sorrow).
-He is a recipient of the Bangla Literary Award in translation and SAARC Literary Award.
+Fakrul Alam (born July 20, 1951) is a scholar, writer, and translator.
+He writes on literary and postcolonial issues and has translated works by Jibanananda Das and Rabindranath Tagore into English.
+He has also translated Sheikh Mujibur Rahman's autobiographical works Asamapta Atmajibani (The Unfinished Memoirs) and Karagarer Rojnamcha (Prison Diaries), and Mir Mossaraf Hossain's epic novel Bishad-Sindhu (Ocean of Sorrow).
+In 2012, he was the recipient of the Bangla Academy Literary Award in translation and the SAARC Literary Award.